EL-MEHDI-ESSAADI/Recipe_App/README.md

 # Recipe_App
-This a app that can get for u any meal recipe you want
+A app that can get for you any meal recipe you want
 ## Try It
 [Recipe App](https://get-recipe-now.netlify.app/)